3d Mirror Symmetry for Instanton Moduli Spaces: Introduction

 \subsection{Acknowledgements}

 We thank A. Smirnov for discussions at the early stage of the project.
 P.K. is partially supported by AMS Simons grant.
-A.M.Z. is partially supported by Simons Collaboration Grant, Award ID: 578501.
+A.M.Z. is partially supported by Simons Collaboration Grant 578501 and NSF grant DMS-2203823.

-\section{$SL(r+1)$ $\hbar$-opers and Bethe Ansatz}
+\section{$(SL(r+1),\hbar)$-opers and Bethe Ansatz}